aws-samples/cfn101-workshop/workshop/content/advanced/resource-types/example-in_Python/_index.md

   --stack-name example-for-key-pair-contract-tests
 ```

- Next, you will need two terminal consoles opened on your machine; for each one, make sure you are at the root level of the `AWSSamples::EC2::ImportKeyPair` example resource type project:
+Next, you will need two terminal consoles opened on your machine; for each one, make sure you are at the root level of the `AWSSamples::EC2::ImportKeyPair` sample resource type project:

 * on the first terminal console, make sure Docker is running on your machine, and run `sam local start-lambda`
 * on the second terminal console, run contract tests: `cfn generate && cfn submit --dry-run && cfn test`